creativecommons/creativecommons.org/README.md

 1. Edit <code>docroot/wp-config-local.php</code> and fill in values as needed by WordPress.
-2. Set up SSL keys in /etc/ssl/*
-3. Edit /etc/apache2/sites-available/(hostname) if needed (e.g. to
-   change SSL key locations)
+2. Set up SSL keys in /etc/ssl/private.
+If there isn't a key for the hostname being set-up, then the Apache config will not include an SSL virtual host.
+Simply re-run the setup script if you add a key.
-4. Load DB data from another WordPress install (see below)
+3. If desired, load DB data from another WordPress install (see below)

+### Editing the Apache config

+If you need to edit the Apache config, the files are:

+* <code>apache.conf</code>: CC Apache config in macro form.
+* <code>/etc/apache2/httpd.conf</code>: Includes the
+  <code>apache.conf</code> file in this checkout.
+* <code>/etc/apache2/sites-available/<hostname></code>: Virtual host
+  definition which uses a macro defined in <code>apache.conf</code> to pull in a lot of rules and settings.
+This file gets overwritten by the setup script, so if you edit it, do not run it again.

 ### Loading DB data